 HOW MUCH TO BRING?:

-All parents with students who participate in the K-5 group are expected to bring snack at least once a quarter.
-Bring snacks for 40 students by 3:00 pm.
+All parents with students who participate in the K-5 group are expected to bring supper at least once a quarter.
+Please bring food for 40 students by 3:00 pm.
 DO NOT BRING SNACKS WITH PEANUTS, as many students are allergic.
-If you bring a hot meal, please inform the K-5 staff so that they can plan to serve the meal.
+If you bring a hot meal, please inform the K-5 staff so that they can plan to warm and serve the meal.